pratikdhavlas/hotel/README.md

-# hotel
+# index
-our hotel website
+our index website